 Our clients trust Flex Legal to supply quality paralegals who have unquestionable integrity and judgement, even whilst they are still developing their legal knowledge.
 Please be aware that poor feedback from a client may mean we are no longer able to recommend you to other clients and we may even have to remove you from the Flex Legal platform.

 Hand in your notice to the client and Flex Legal

-If you need to leave your placement before the agreed end date, please hand in your notice to the client and to Flex Legal.
+If you need to leave your placement before the agreed end date, please notify Flex of your intention to submit your notice, and we will inform the client.